ayond/git-workflow/README.md

 if the branch is only locally , it does not matter that much , but if you push your branch to remote, it's better we name it more structured ,combine the developer name and feature name is one option .

+example:
+    jason-featurename
-example : jason-featurename or jason/featurename (will have directory structure)
+    jason/featurename (will have directory structure)

 ## 4 Git tools: